pogrebitskiy/DATA-Research-Application/README.md

 The final .py code file is in the 'Code' folder.
 To run the .py files, all of the data files must be in the same directory/folder on your local system as the .py file.

-The slides for my final presentation are in .pdf form as Final_Presentation.pdf
+The slides for my final presentation are in .pdf form as Final_Presentation.pdf.

 David_Pogrebitskiy_one-Page_explanation.pdf is the file where I detail how it approached and then completed this assignment.